ms-dot-k/Visual-Context-Attentional-GAN/README.md

 - scipy

 ### Datasets
-GRID dataset can be downloaded from the below link.
+GRID dataset (video normal) can be downloaded from the below link.
 - http://spandh.dcs.shef.ac.uk/gridcorpus/

+#### Preprocessing
 After download the dataset, preprocess the dataset with the following scripts.
-#### Preprocessing
+`Extract_frames.py` extract images and audio from the video.
+It suppose the data dir as

+Data_dir
+├── subject
+|   ├── video
+|   |   └── xxx.mpg

+Data_dir/subject/video/mpg files

 ## Training the Model
 `main.py` saves the weights in `--checkpoint_dir` and shows the training logs in `./runs`.